lydanghuy/motorbikeforum/README.md

 Demo app is deployed on Heroku.
 Please check it out: https://motorbikeforum.herokuapp.com/

 ### Application Features
+* Users can view different models of motorbike.
 * Users can post a discussion
 * Users can reply their opinions regarding discussion
 * Users can like their favorite discussions